Recognizing excellence on the frontiers of ultrafast lasers.

 The goal is to support individuals in the area of ultrafast photonics for the purpose of providing dynamic and rigorous research with a state of the art approach to solving difficult, real-world problems.
 Recipients will be granted total research freedom with consideration being given to the following: 1.
 Work focused on advancing basic research or; 2.
 Efforts focused on transitioning an idea into a commercial innovation.
 The prize is expected to help the recipient in their pursuit of the most compelling and interesting research issues in ultrafast optics.
 The Bernard J. Couillaud Prize is a personal prize and is not renewable.
-This merit-based prize is a $20,500 stipend along with up to $5,000 in travel expenses to attend an OSA scientific conferences.
-Travel expense reimbursement subject to OSA’s most current travel reimbursement policy.

 - Must be an early career professional (1-5 years post highest degree) pursuing a compelling project that has a meaningful global impact.